Franklin County Events & Information

 The Franklin County Shooting Sports program offers the following disciplines during the designated months:

 Safety instruction must be completed before participation.
-Meeting reminders and other information is posted on the Facebook Group page "Franklin County 4-H Shooting Sports".
+Meeting reminders, announcements and other information is posted on the Facebook Group page "Franklin County 4-H Shooting Sports".

 All Franklin County Shooting Sports members are required to pay a one-time annual fee of $25 per member/$75 per family when the member's season begins.
 The fees are used to help purchase needed supplies and equipment.
 This minimizes the need for fundraising activities.
 Direct all questions to Amy at firstname.lastname@example.org.